deelipvenkat/spotify_recommender_system/README.md

-# Spotify Music Recommender System
+# Spotify Music Recommender System (description build in progress)
 ### OBJECTIVE

 We are going to build a content based music recommender system from scratch using spotify api & build a web application through which a user signs-in using his spotify credentials.
 Inside the application the a curated playlist of 50 songs will be generated based on the user's saved tracks in his spotify library.